Automattic/jetpack/readme.md

 The javascript and CSS components of this plugin's admin interface need to be built in order to get the runtime bundle (`_inc/build/admin.js`)

-**Recommended Dependencies and Known Issues**
+**Recommended Dependencies**

 Recommended environment:
-- Node 5.x (preferably 5.11 or 5.10)
+- Node 6.x
 - npm 3.8.x

-If you're having trouble installing 5.x, [nvm](https://www.npmjs.com/package/nvm) is a nice tool for node version management :)
+If you're having trouble installing 6.x, [nvm](https://www.npmjs.com/package/nvm) is a nice tool for node version management :)

-Known Issues:
-- Does not work with Node 6.x nor 4.x.

 **Start Development**